Civlac/SRWLED-Wiki/Home.md

 ## Hardware used

-Using the WLED 0.9.1 codebase, we have added some sound reactive routines.
-These have been tested with:
+Using the WLED 0.10 codebase, our code has been tested with:

 * [INMP401](https://www.sparkfun.com/products/9868) MEMS microphone
 * [MAX9814](https://www.digikey.com/products/en?mpart=1713&v=1528) electret microphone